andykm/andykm.github.io/README.md

 ---

 ## 🛡️ Professional Experience in SOC Operations
-With extensive experience in Security Operations Center (SOC) environments, I have developed a comprehensive skill set in the following areas:
+With some experience in Security Operations Center (SOC) environments, I have developed a comprehensive skill set in the following areas:
 - Monitoring and managing security events on customer and internal platforms through SIEM solutions.
 - Detecting, qualifying, alerting, and managing security incidents efficiently.
 - Installing, configuring, and administering a wide range of security solutions.